Shepherding God’s People(1 Peter 5)

 We began with simple identification badges for our Ushers, sufficiently large enough to be visible in order for parishioners to know who can render assistance...who to “go to.”
 Our final document is 28 pages of instructions and illustrations of what to do in various emergencies and defines the roles and responsibilities of those involved.

 Our pastor has been sharing our plan with the congregation each week; not to alarm but rather to foster awareness and information.
 Parishioners have been appreciative of this and have offered positive comments.
-A copy of our plan is available here.
 This is a living document and will continually be reviewed and updated as situations change.